Han Pengfei: Club career

 Han Pengfei started his football career when he joined Dalian Shide's youth academy in 2008.
 On 1 July 2013, he moved to Campeonato Nacional side Mafra after Dalian was dissolved.
 He made his debut for the club on 25 August 2013 in a 2–0 win against Atlético Riachense.

 On 18 January 2016, Han transferred to Chinese Super League side Guangzhou Evergrande Taobao.
 On 26 July 2016, he made his debut for the club in a 2–1 away win against Beijing Guoan in the 2016 Chinese FA Cup, coming on as a substitute for Feng Xiaoting in the 81st minute.
 He made his Super League debut four days later on 30 July 2016, playing the whole match in a 2–1 home win over Henan Jianye.

 On 24 February 2017, Han was loaned to Super League newcomer Guizhou Hengfeng Zhicheng for one season.
 On 3 March 2017, he made his debut for Guizhou in the first 2017 Chinese Super League match against Liaoning FC.
 He committed a foul to concede a penalty which was scored by James Chamanga, as Guizhou Zhicheng tied with Liaoning 1–1.
 On 14 October 2017, Han scored his first senior goal in a 3–2 home defeat to Changchun Yatai.
 On 28 February 2018, he made a permanent transfer to Guizhou Hengfeng with a one-year contract.

 On 30 January 2019, Han transferred to Super League newcomer Wuhan Zall.
 He would make his debut on 1 March 2019 against Beijing Sinobo Guoan F.C. in a league game that ended in a 1-0 defeat.
+He would establish himself as a regular within the team, however he was part of the team that narrowly avoided relegation within the 2020 Chinese Super League campaign.
+On 12 April 2021, Han was loaned to fellow top tier club Guangzhou City for the 2021 Chinese Super League campaign.
+The following season would see him join Changchun Yatai before he moved to Tianjin Jinmen Tiger on 30 March 2023.

+On 18 February 2025, Han joined Chinese Super League club Chengdu Rongcheng.